luketimothyjones/transcend/README.md

 **WARNING:** Flashing files without removing `main.py` from the microcontroller first ***MAY RESULT IN THE CURRUPTION OF THE MICROCONTROLLER'S FILESYSTEM.***

 **BEFORE FLASHING:** While `run-script.bat` attempts to fix this issue, it is best to connect to the REPL and make sure that the file has been deleted.
-This can be done in one line: import os; os.remove("main.py")
+This can be done in one line: `import os; os.remove("main.py")`

 **IF YOU IGNORE THIS:** Oops.
-Running `all` as per below; will fix the filesystem and restore the files.
+Running `all` as per below will fix the filesystem and restore the files.
 Try not to do it again; it's slow, annoying, and it makes the flash memory cry (seriously, flash has a limited lifespan, be courteous)

 &nbsp;